indieweb/wordpress-uf2/README.md

 ## Description ##

 It is only a very basic implementation, because not every element is accessible through actions or filters.
-It is better to use a theme that supports [microformats2] fully.
+It is better to use a theme that supports [Microformats 2](http://microformats.org/wiki/microformats2) fully.

 ## Frequently Asked Questions ##